Akshay024/Akshay024.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a fourth year undergraduate from [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) majoring in [Electrical Engineering](https://www.iitk.ac.in/ee/).
-I am thrilled by the

 ---